 • We provide all special education services in-house which allows our students and families to develop working relationships with service providers.
 In-house service provision allows for close supervision of the services being provided and ensures continuity and quality of care.

-• We collect, analyze and make programmatic decisions based on behavioral data collected on a weekly basis.
+• We collect, analyze and make programmatic decisions based on behavioral data collected on a bi-weekly basis.

 • We conduct all necessary assessments for special education determination.

-• We host a variety of school wide events including but not limited to: Back-to-School Night, Biography Bash, Literacy Night, Winter Program, Math Night, Science Fair, and Field Day.
+• We host a variety of school-wide events including but not limited to: Back-to-School Night, Literacy Night, Math Night, Science Fair, and Field Day.
 These events provide students and families the opportunity to come together with school staff to celebrate learning.

-• When students are ready to transition to public school, we provide extensive transitional services including but not limited to: assistance in the determination of an appropriate placement, coordination of and attendance at transition meetings at the receiving school, supervised visits by Tennyson Center staff to the receiving school, mid-day transportation to allow the student a period of time where he/she attends public school for part of the day and Tennyson Center for part of the day, and follow-up phone contact with the receiving school for up to 6 months from discharge.
+• When students are ready to transition to a less restrictive educational setting, we provide extensive transitional services including but not limited to: communicating student needs, coordination of and attendance at transition meetings at the receiving school, student visits supported by Tennyson Center staff and follow-up phone contact with the receiving school for up to six months after discharge.

 Off-Site Education Program

 Our off-site self-contained licensed Day Treatment Education Program is located in Englewood Public Schools at Clayton Elementary School.
-This program is owned and operated by Tennyson Center and has been operating in a public elementary school for over 10 years.
-We have partnered with Englewood Public Schools and other surrounding districts to allow for elementary-aged students grades K-6 to receive intensive academic and therapeutic services while remaining in a public school environment.
-Our student to classroom staff ratio of 9:4 allows for individualized instruction, attention, and coaching.
-Program services are provided by a full-time licensed Special Education Teacher, a full-time Therapist, and two full-time Youth Treatment Counselors.
-While the program follows the traditional Englewood Public School Calendar, we also provide an 8 week summer school program which provides additional academic support as well as community based and experiential learning opportunities.
+We have partnered with Englewood Public Schools and other surrounding districts to allow for elementary-aged students grades K-5 to receive intensive academic and therapeutic services while remaining within a public school environment.
+Our student to classroom staff ratio of 2.5:1 allows for individualized instruction, attention and support.
+Program services are provided by a licensed special education teacher, a full-time clinician and two youth treatment counselors.
+While the program follows the traditional Englewood public school calendar, we also provide an eight-week summer school program which provides additional academic support as well as community-based and experiential learning opportunities.